void-linux/void-packages/Manual.md

 - Add (or replace) the INSTALL.msg with the following:

 ```
-$pkgname is no longer provided by Void Linux, and will be fully removed from the repos on $(date -d '+3 months' '+%Y/%m/%d')
+$pkgname is no longer provided by Void Linux, and will be fully removed from the repos on $(date -d '+3 months' '+%F')
 ```

 - After the specified time remove the package from the repository index